 Table of Contents

-What are the conditions for entering the profession?
+What are the conditions for access to the profession?

 • not have been deprived of your civil and political rights;

-• not have been declared bankrupt without being rehabilitated;
+• not have been declared bankrupt without having obtained rehabilitation;

-• at the time you request access, not have incurred any of the penalties mentioned in Article 5 § 1 of the law, in Belgium or in another European Union Member State;
+• at the time of your application for access, not have incurred, in Belgium or in another European Union Member State, any of the penalties mentioned in Article 5 § 1 of the law;

-• have a qualification that gives access to the profession of estate agent, as mentioned in Article 2 of the Royal Decree of 30 August 2013 on access to the profession of estate agent;
+• a qualification granting access to the profession of estate agent, as mentioned in Article 2 of the Royal Decree of 30 August 2013 on access to the profession of estate agent;

-• send your application to be included on the list of trainees to the President of the IPI Executive Chamber;
+• submit your application for registration on the list of trainees to the President of the Executive Chamber of the Professional Institute of Estate Agents (IPI);

 • take a skills test organised or approved by the IPI;

-• satisfactorily complete a professional practice traineeship as a self-employed worker that covers a period of between 12 and 36 months;
+• satisfactorily complete a professional practice traineeship as a self-employed person over a period of at least 12 months and no more than 36 months;

-• undergo the additional training organised or approved by the IPI;
+• take the additional training organised or approved by the IPI;

 • pass a practical aptitude test organised or approved by the IPI.

-Are you a citizen of another European Union Member State, Iceland, Liechtenstein, Norway or Switzerland?
-If so, you can also provide a declaration of skills or a qualification that you obtained in this country.
+Are you a national of another European Union Member State, Iceland, Liechtenstein, Norway or Switzerland?
+If so, you can also provide a certificate of competence or a training qualification obtained in that country.
+In this case, you are exempt from the traineeship.

-You are a European citizen and have a certificate of competence or qualification.
-You can also apply for a European professional card in your original Member State and submit this to the IPI.
-In this event, your Member State will complete all the steps necessary to obtain recognition of your professional qualifications with the IPI.
+Are you a European national with a certificate of competence or training qualification?
+You can also apply for a European professional card in your Member State of origin and submit it to the IPI.
+In this event, your Member State will take care of all the formalities necessary to obtain recognition of your professional qualifications with the IPI.

 What are the conditions for practising the profession?